ProPetro confirms US SEC probe, accounting weaknesses

 ProPetro also said it would not file its second and third quarter reports to the SEC before Dec.
 31 due to the continuing investigation.
 Its internal review, however, has not to date identified anything requiring restatements of its balance sheet, statement of operations, shareholders' equity or statements of cash flow, it said.

+A company spokesman declined a request to interview an executive on Wednesday.
+ProPetro will hold a conference call on Thursday morning to discuss its results.

-The Midland, Texas based company reported net income fell to US$34.4 million, or 33 cents per share, for the three months ended Sept.
+The company reported net income fell to US$34.4 million, or 33 cents per share, for the three months ended Sept.
 30, from US$46.3 million, or 53 cents per share, a year earlier.

-ProPetro has disclosed real-estate and rental transactions with executives and a board member.
+ProPetro has disclosed real-estate and rental transactions with executives and board members.
 In addition, Chief Executive Officer and co-founder Dale Redman and former finance chief and co-founder Jeffrey Smith reimbursed the company a combined US$364,000 for expenses improperly billed to ProPetro.

+Shares of ProPetro, which went public in early 2017, were up about 5.5per cent at US$7.74 in after-hours trading after closing down 4.6per cent on Wednesday.

+Its stock has fallen sharply this year amid slowing oilfield activity and concerns about its internal review and SEC investigation.

 (Reporting by Shariq Khan in Bengaluru and Liz Hampton in Denver; Editing by Shounak Dasgupta and Marguerita Choy)